SciML/NeuralPDE.jl/docs/src/manual/adaptive_losses.md

-The NeuralPDE `discretize` function allows for specifying adaptive loss function strategy which improve training performance by reweighing the equations as necessary to ensure the boundary conditions are well-statisfied, even in ill-conditioned scenarios.
+The NeuralPDE `discretize` function allows for specifying adaptive loss function strategy which improve training performance by reweighing the equations as necessary to ensure the boundary conditions are well-satisfied, even in ill-conditioned scenarios.
 The following are the options for the `adaptive_loss`:

 ```@docs